 If an intoxicated driver causes serious bodily injury, they can be charged with intoxication assault under Sec.
 49.07 of the Texas Penal Code, which is usually a felony of the third degree.
 If the intoxicated driver kills someone while drunk or drugged driving, they can be charged with intoxication manslaughter, a felony of the second degree under Sec.
 49.08 of the Texas Penal Code.

 Facing felony DWI charges?
-Contact The Alband Law Firm to meet with a Fort Worth DWI defense lawyer for free.
+Contact Alband, Lane & Balderama to meet with a Fort Worth DWI defense lawyer for free.